renpy/renpy/sphinx/source/build.rst

 If an archive file is empty, it will not be built.

 Please think twice about archiving your game.
-Keeping files open will help others run your game on future platforms - platforms that may not exist until after you're gone.
+Keeping files open will help others run your game on future platforms—platforms that may not exist until after you're gone.